Charles Sanders Peirce: Philosophy of logic

-Theory of categories

-On May 14, 1867, the 27-year-old Peirce presented a paper entitled "On a New List of Categories" to the American Academy of Arts and Sciences, which published it the following year.
-The paper outlined a theory of predication, involving three universal categories that Peirce developed in response to reading Aristotle, Immanuel Kant, and G. W. F. Hegel, categories that Peirce applied throughout his work for the rest of his life.
-Peirce scholars generally regard the "New List" as foundational or breaking the ground for Peirce's "architectonic", his blueprint for a pragmatic philosophy.
-In the categories one will discern, concentrated, the pattern that one finds formed by the three grades of clearness in "How To Make Our Ideas Clear" (1878 paper foundational to pragmatism), and in numerous other trichotomies in his work.

-"On a New List of Categories" is cast as a Kantian deduction; it is short but dense and difficult to summarize.
-The following table is compiled from that and later works.
-In 1893, Peirce restated most of it for a less advanced audience.

-Aesthetics and ethics

-Peirce did not write extensively in aesthetics and ethics, but came by 1902 to hold that aesthetics, ethics, and logic, in that order, comprise the normative sciences.
-He characterized aesthetics as the study of the good (grasped as the admirable), and thus of the ends governing all conduct and thought.

-Philosophy: logic, or semiotic

 Logic as philosophical

 Peirce regarded logic per se as a division of philosophy, as a normative science based on esthetics and ethics, as more basic than metaphysics, and as "the art of devising methods of research".
 More generally, as inference, "logic is rooted in the social principle", since inference depends on a standpoint that, in a sense, is unlimited.
 Peirce called (with no sense of deprecation) "mathematics of logic" much of the kind of thing which, in current research and applications, is called simply "logic".
 He was productive in both (philosophical) logic and logic's mathematics, which were connected deeply in his work and thought.

 Peirce argued that logic is formal semiotic: the formal study of signs in the broadest sense, not only signs that are artificial, linguistic, or symbolic, but also signs that are semblances or are indexical such as reactions.
 Peirce held that "all this universe is perfused with signs, if it is not composed exclusively of signs", along with their representational and inferential relations.
 He argued that, since all thought takes time, all thought is in signs and sign processes ("semiosis") such as the inquiry process.
 He divided logic into: (1) speculative grammar, or stechiology, on how signs can be meaningful and, in relation to that, what kinds of signs there are, how they combine, and how some embody or incorporate others; (2) logical critic, or logic proper, on the modes of inference; and (3) speculative or universal rhetoric, or methodeutic, the philosophical theory of inquiry, including pragmatism.